MILL-LX/GRAVE-Controller/README.md

 This project implements a programmable time controller, based on the **M5Stack** ecosystem, to manage the activation of an amplifier (via relay) and audio playback via an MP3 module.
 The configuration of time periods and audio volume is managed through a simple Web interface.

+This project was developed with the help of Gemini AI under the guidance of Mauricio Martins. @the-spaceinvader

 ## **Key Features**

 * **Self-Test at Boot:** Upon power-up, the device initiates a 10-second self-test.
 The amplifier relay is activated (LOW state on Pin 7), Track 1 audio plays in a loop, and the ATOM S3 LED turns Blue, confirming the functionality of the audio and amplification system.